 Stamping artifacts

-Let’s say we deploy our container to prod, and the monitoring system pages us because it’s crash-looping.
-We’ll want to figure out whether the crashes are on our new version - but we still have <unstamped>
+Say you deploy the container to prod, and the monitoring system pages you because it’s crash-looping.
+You want to figure out whether the crashes are on the new version - but you still have <unstamped>

 in the program.

-When we build artifacts for pushing to an environment, ideally in a continuous delivery step on CI, we are willing to give up some of the determinism guarantee.
-It’s okay to have some cache misses after we’ve gotten green test results.
+When you build artifacts for pushing to an environment, ideally in a continuous delivery step on CI, you are willing to give up some of the determinism guarantee.
+It’s okay to have some cache misses after you’ve got green test results.
 Bazel has a --stamp

 flag which means that the outputs can intentionally be non-deterministic and use data from VCS.